josephdpurcell/how-to-remove-invasive-plants/presentations/2025-01-27-IGC/content.md

 ### Invasive vs Non-Invasive

-Invasive species result in net-negative benefit for an ecosystem. (eg. Wintercreeper)
+Invasive species result in net-negative benefit for an ecosystem. (eg. Fortune's Spindle)

 Non-invasive species are neutral or positive. (eg. Tomatoes)